Set down the baggage of life,

 (Pronunciation note.
 A dot under a letter or a bar above it, called diacritics, are important, for they indicate proper pronunciation of sacred language.
 Please read my webpage “Pronouncing the Sanskrit.”)

-1. Introduction to the Pali.
+1. Introduction to the Sutta.

-2. The Five khanda or Categories of Body and Mind.
+3. The Five khanda or Categories of Body and Mind.

-3. Beginning of the Sutta.
+6. The Rest of the Sutta.

-5. Discussion of Anatta Lakkhana Sutta.
+7. Discussion of anatta-lakkhana Sutta.

-6. Etymology of saññā, viññāṇa and pra-jñāna, ref 15.
+8. Etymology of saññā, viññāṇa and pra-jñāna.

 This discourse or sutta = Sutra of the Buddha was delivered soon after his enlightenment experience.
 So it follows on from his First Sermon, and was delivered to the same audience; his first five followers = pañca vaggiya.
 It is better understood when we combine these two very early suttas of the historical Buddha, Siddharta Gautoma.
 My webpage for his First Sermon is now placed next to this one in the menu of mantra-translate.

 Buddha’s First Sermon = dhamma·cakka·pavattana sutta talks about misdirected desire that arises in suffering, driven by defilements and wants things out of reach, and the misdirected drive in seeking happiness.
 It lists the many kinds of painful suffering that inevitably results.
 It also stresses the importance of letting go of such misdirected desire.
-How can we let go like this?
-This sutta suggests suitable techniques.

 Our spiritual practice could be described as returning to our higher self or ātmā and restoring into much of our daily life, where it belongs.
 When we achieve this important Goal, then enjoyment, appreciation, clarity, good will for the people and pursuits in our live, determination and diligence flow freely and naturally through our Being, and from our Being into our lives.

-1. Introduction to the Pali.
+2. Introduction to the Pali (pāḷi.)

 https://www.buddha-vacana.org/sutta/samyutta/khandha/sn22-059.html

-anattā lakkhaṇa sutta (anattalakkhana sutta) is fairly short, with only 600 words of Pali in it.
-Much of this Pali is only padding and repetitions, and you can skim through the full 600 words on Buddha Vacana.
-But among these 600 Pali words there are some 50 words of real value.
+anattā lakkhaṇa sutta (anattalakkhana sutta) is fairly short, with only 600 words of pāḷi in it.
+You can skim through the full 600 words on Buddha Vacana.
+But among these 600 pāḷi words there are some 50 words of real value.
 I selected these verses, so we can give them close attention.

 It is important to be selective when we (try to) look for something useful in famous Buddhist scriptures.
 This aids clear understanding of sacred verse, and avoids the burden of unnecessary and unhelpful material.
 It also avoids the risk of indoctrination.
 Here are the useful parts of anattā lakkhaṇa sutta (anattalakkhana sutta)

-1. Introduction to the Pali.
+2. Introduction to the Pali (pāḷi.)

-2. The Five khanda or Categories of Body and Mind.
+3. The Five khanda or Categories of Body and Mind.

-3. Beginning of the Sutta.
+6. The Rest of the Sutta.

-5. Discussion of Anatta Lakkhana Sutta.
+7. Discussion of anatta-lakkhana Sutta.

-6. Etymology of saññā, viññāṇa and pra-jñāna, ref 15.
+8. Etymology of saññā, viññāṇa and pra-jñāna.

 This discourse or sutta = Sutra of the Buddha was delivered soon after his enlightenment experience.
 So it follows on from his First Sermon, and was delivered to the same audience; his first five followers = pañca vaggiya.
 It is better understood when we combine these two very early suttas of the historical Buddha, Siddharta Gautoma.
 My webpage for his First Sermon is now placed next to this one in the menu of mantra-translate.

 Buddha’s First Sermon = dhamma·cakka·pavattana sutta talks about misdirected desire that arises in suffering, driven by defilements and wants things out of reach, and the misdirected drive in seeking happiness.
 It lists the many kinds of painful suffering that inevitably results.
 It also stresses the importance of letting go of such misdirected desire.
-How can we let go like this?
-This sutta suggests suitable techniques.

 So this sutta is called anattā lakkhaṇa sutta (anattalakkhana sutta) in pāḷi -